-To prevent that the DNS filter is not circumvented, the firewall should block DoH and DoT requests from DNS clients.
+To prevent that the DNS filter is not circumvented, the firewall should block DoH, DoQ and DoT requests from DNS clients.

-DoH uses port 443 for which no generic firewall rule is possible for obvious reasons.
-The URL database contains a plaintext file (iplist) with IPv4 and IPv6 addresses of known DoH providers which can be used to block DoH requests from clients.
-It is recommended to create firewall rules for all provided IP addresses to prevent circumvention of the DNS filter.
+DoH uses TCP port 443 for which no generic firewall rule is possible for obvious reasons.
+The URL database contains plaintext files (iplist.dnsoverhttps and iplist.altdns) with IPv4 and IPv6 addresses in the categories dnsoverhttps and altdns which may be used to block clients.
+It is recommended to create DoH, DoQ and DoT firewall rules for all provided IP addresses to prevent circumvention of the DNS filter.